 In June 2018, the Secretariat took part in the 19th Meeting of the UN Open-ended Informal Consultative Process on Oceans and the Law of the Sea (ICP-19): "Anthropogenic underwater noise” (report available here: https://undocs.org/A/73/124).
 The Executive Secretary delivered an opening statement drawing attention to the CMS Family Guidelines, and the Secretariat further presented the guidelines in a panel discussion and also during a joint side event with the CMS partner organization, OceanCare.

 Relevant CMS daughter agreements are aware of the Resolution and the Guidelines, and have been encouraged to present these to their Meetings of the Parties (ACCOBAMS: 5-8 November 2019, Istanbul, Turkey; ASCOBANS: 2020; details to be confirmed).
+Update text to refer to ACCOBAMS Res.7.xx.

 Activities to Implement Decision 12.43